 Equal share of the block reward: This creates parity among the validators participating in each staking epoch.

-Dual token environment: This setup allows for different incentivization constructs, including the use of stable transactional tokens and staking tokens with a configurable inflation rate (no inflation on the mainnet, annual inflation on the sidechain).
+Dual token environment: This setup allows for different incentivization constructs, including the use of stable transactional tokens and staking tokens with a configurable inflation rate.

 Blockchains are subject to many types of attacks.
 POSDAO is built to withstand known attacks and it is fortified against attacks specific to the implementation.
 A review of current attacks and POSDAO protocol solutions are presented.